progmik/Playnite/README.md

 Screenshots are available at the [Homepage](http://playnite.link/)

-*If you find Playnite useful please consider supporting the lead developer [Josef Nemec](https://github.com/JosefNemec) on [Patreon](https://www.patreon.com/playnite).*
+*If you find Playnite useful, please consider supporting the lead developer [Josef Nemec](https://github.com/JosefNemec) on [Patreon](https://www.patreon.com/playnite).*

 Features
 ---------